 (After your registration has been received and verified, you will receive a confirmation email containing login information about joining the meeting.)

 To be eligible to be a community partner, an organization should be a nonprofit, tribal, and/or non-Federal government entity located in one or more of the following northern NM counties: Los Alamos, Mora, Rio Arriba, San Miguel, Sandoval, Santa Fe, or Taos.
-Organizations that applied to the 2021 or 2022 data sprint are encouraged to re-apply.
+Organizations that applied in previous years are encouraged to re-apply.

 If you are interested, we encourage you to attend one of the information sessions listed above.
 If neither time works for you and you would like to gain more information, please reach out to us at firstname.lastname@example.org.